radoslav180/DiNGO/README.md

 #### 5.1.3.
 Uniprot mapping files

 Module downloads UniProt mapping file which can be used by mapping module.
-Detailed explanation of the file structure can be found at the following [link](ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/README).
+Detailed explanation of the file structure can be found at the following link: ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/README.
 The file is downloaded into mapping folder.

 #### 5.1.4.
 SwissProt file